dropbox/pilot/Documentation/GettingStarted.md

 In Pilot, a `ViewModel` is bound to a specific `Model` type and has the following responsibilities:

-- Implement any necessary application business logic for the bound `Model` object.
+- Implement any necessary application business logic atop the bound `Model` object.
 - Expose properties for the view to display.
 If those properties change over time (e.g. a relative timestamp), those properties should be [observable](../Core/Source/Observable/ObservableData.swift).
 - Handle all user interactions by emitting `Action` types.

-Given these responsibilities, the `View` that displays data from a `ViewModel` should hopefully be completely underwhelming — it will simply connect `ViewModel` properties to whatever UI framework is being used.
+Given these responsibilities, the `View` that displays data from a `ViewModel` will be purposely underwhelming — it will simply connect `ViewModel` properties to whatever UI framework is being used.

 Let's dig a bit deeper on how to implement `ViewModel` before discussing some key benefits.
-Most of the methods on the `ViewModel` protocol have default implementations, so conformance is fairly trivial:
+Most of the methods on the `ViewModel` protocol have default implementations, so conformance only requires an initializer and public read-only variable:

 ```swift
 public struct SongViewModel: ViewModel {